-A private flight can take off in any visibility conditions and fly a Class 1 ILS (Instrument Landing System) descent to a decision height of 200ft, and RVR (Runway Visual Range) of 550m (two crew) or 800m (single pilot).
+A private pilot can take off and fly in any visibility conditions and fly a Class 1 ILS (Instrument Landing System) descent to a decision height of 200ft, and RVR (Runway Visual Range) of 550m (two crew) or 800m (single pilot).

 Aim of the course

-The aim of the competency based modular “CBIR” course is for the student pilot to act as PIC in IMC under IFR both within and outside controlled airspace.
+The aim of the competency based modular “CBIR” course is for student pilots to act as PIC in IMC under IFR within and outside controlled airspace.

 Therefore our CBIR training is tailored to your specific needs to get you up to the standard required to pass the initial IR flight test.